Flash fiction: Print

-Internet
+Online

 Access to the Internet has enhanced an awareness of flash fiction, with online journals being devoted entirely to the style.
-SmokeLong Quarterly, founded by Dave Clapper in 2003, is "dedicated to bringing the best flash fiction to the web ... whether written by widely published authors or those new to the craft."
-Other online flash fiction journals include wigleaf, Flash Fiction Online, Flash Fiction Magazine, not to mention The Webby Award recognized Dribble Drabble Review, founded and edited by Keith Hoerner, MFA.

 In a CNN article on the subject, the author remarked that the "democratization of communication offered by the Internet has made positive in-roads" in the specific area of flash fiction, and directly influenced the style's popularity.
 The form is popular, with most online literary journals now publishing flash fiction.

-In the summer of 2017, The New Yorker began running a series of flash fiction stories online every summer.
+In summer 2017, The New Yorker began running a series of flash fiction stories online every summer.